chocolatey/choco-wiki/QuickDeployment/QuickDeploymentSetup.md

 Resize-Partition -DriveLetter C -Size ((Get-PartitionSupportedSize -DriveLetter C).SizeMax)
 ```

-Alternativley, you can use the Disk Management utility to expand the disk, if a GUI is preferred.
+Alternatively, you can use the Disk Management utility to expand the disk, if a GUI is preferred.

 ### Step 3.2: Add License File to QDE
 In the [[Quick Deployment Desktop Readme|QuickDeploymentDesktopReadme]], it is going to ask you to use the license file.
 That license file comes from an external location.
 It is best to copy/paste the file into QDE as a whole file, but you may have needed to set up any kind of extensions available for that.